-The vision for the Mr Shapeshifter project has always been to reach as many 9-11 year old children as possible, with an exciting, creative-learning offer which makes a significant contribution to keeping them safe from sexual abuse and exploitation.
-We have achieved great success and deep impact with performances of the Mr Shapeshifter play in primary schools.
-This work is vital and we will continue to tour the play, particularly into schools in ‘hot spot’ areas or where there are known safeguarding issues or concerns.
+The vision of the Mr Shapeshifter project is to reach as many 9-11 year old children as possible, with an exciting creative project which entertains, informs and safeguards them against risk and danger in real life and online.
+So far we have achieved great success and positive impact with performances of the Mr Shapeshifter play in primary schools.
+This face-to-face work is vital and we will continue to tour the play, particularly into schools in ‘hot spot’ areas or where there are known safeguarding issues or concerns.

-As a creatively driven agency of change our vision is clear and simple.
-Early intervention and then sustained safeguarding work with very young children is essential in order to achieve serious change.
-It builds instinctive self-protection skills, awareness, confidence and emotional capacity, all of which are vital to a child’s capacity to stay safe, and to recognise and report abuse and exploitation.
+We believe that early intervention and sustained and consistent safeguarding work with very young children is essential.
+It builds instinctive self-protection skills, awareness, confidence and emotional resilience, all of which are vital to a child’s capacity to stay safe, and to recognise and report abuse and exploitation.
 We must empower children.

 By bringing key adults into the core of this work we can build a much stronger network of support for children, as well as supporting and educating the adults themselves.
 We must empower adults and families.